CiscoTestAutomation/getting-started/source/quickstart/keyconcepts.rst

    Testbed
-    In the |pyATS| ecosystem, a testbed represents a set of connected devices.
+    In the |pyATS| ecosystem, a testbed represents a set of devices.
 You run your automated network tests on the testbed that you define.

    Testbed YAML file
     With |pyATS| and the |library|, you describe your devices under test (your testbed) in a `YAML <http://www.yaml.org/start.html>`_ file named ``testbed.yaml``.
 The file describes your physical devices and how they link together to form the testbed network topology.